KYZZHECIK/stock_solver/README.md

 ### Building per-ticker feature matrices

 Each ticker is process independently through `build_features_for_ticker` in `src/stock_solver/dataset/apis/alpha_vantage_calls.py`.
-The functions downloads the daily OHLCV series and daily aggregates of the news sentiment feed.
+The function downloads the daily OHLCV series and daily aggregates of the news sentiment feed.
 The two sources are joined on the trading day to produce a **feature matrix** of shape `[#days, #features]`

 Once the matrix is constructed, it is written to `<dataset_path>/<TICKER>.parquet`.
 We additionally maintain  a `manifest.json` file inside the dataset folder with the list of exported tickers and the corresponding parquet file names.